mdoege/PySynth/README.md

+## Current project status

+PySynth is no longer being actively developed by me and has therefore been removed from PyPI.

+If you would like to take over as maintainer of the project, please fork it now!

+This repo may be deleted in the future.

+---

 ## Overview

 PySynth is a simple music synthesizer for Python 2 or 3.
 The goal is not to produce many different sounds, but to have scripts that can turn ABC notation or MIDI files into a WAV file without too much tinkering.